An open letter to Mayor Banman and council :

 First, it allows many people who live in Abbotsford an affordable way to get to their present jobs in Metro Vancouver and Chilliwack.

-Assuming that a person living close to downtown Abbotsford is working in New Westminster, just for fuel, it costs approximately $10 to $13 for the round-trip every day.
-That is at least $2,400 per year.
+Assuming that a person living close to downtown Abbotsford is working in New Westminster just for fuel it costs approximately $10 to $13 for the round-trip every day.
+That is at least $2400 per year.
+In return the money earned outside of Abbotsford will be brought here and spent in our community through property tax, food, house maintenance, and so on.
+Personally I know several people living in Abbotsford who are working in Surrey, Burnaby, Coquitlam, and elsewhere.
+These people say they may benefit from a Chilliwack-Abbotsford-Langley bus service depending on the details.

-Already in Abbotsford there are hundreds of seniors without drivers’ licences that have a limited ability to access health care, meeting friends, and increase access to other areas of the Fraser Valley.
+Third, I ask all councillors sitting on the City of Abbotsford’s council to consider that day when your doctor recommends or must stop you from driving.
+Already in Abbotsford, there are hundreds of seniors without having drivers’ licenses that have a limited ability to access health care, meeting friends, and increase access to other areas of the Fraser Valley.

 We are not an isolated part of British Columbia but interwoven in the economic and social fabric of Chilliwack, Langley, and beyond.
 And our public transportation network needs to reflect how we actually travel about the region.